srhthu/expertise-style-transfer/index.md

 ![data example](/data_example.png)

 ## Dataset download
-You can download the EST dataset on [link to dataset](https://google.com).
+You can download the EST dataset on this [dataset link](https://drive.google.com/open?id=15n14BcbZDc7FX-PeRlbjCV_kAbDDjePw).
 `train.csv` contains xxx training samples, which has the following columns:
 ```
 sent_text